-Prior to deployment, companies need to establish right processes that enable proper training, good data governance, a scalable infrastructure that could then be upgraded to a full-scale enterprise-level BI program.
+Prior to deployment, companies need to establish right processes that enable proper training and good data governance.
+These processes can then scale up to a full-scale enterprise-level BI program.

 Best practices in BI deployment

-Below are some key best practices for self-service BI deployment projects that will help your company to go through the process without major issues.
+Find some key best practices below for self-service BI deployment projects.
+These will help your company to go through the process without major issues.

-- Different companies have different needs and objectives, and as a result, there are different ways to deliver BI projects to them.
+- Different companies have different needs and objectives.
+As a result, there are different ways to deliver BI projects to them.
 What will work for a medium-sized company with strong data culture may not be suitable for a large enterprise.
-That is why knowing your objectives and creating a clear plan of action are the important first steps.
+That is why knowing your objectives is the important first step.

-- Before deployment, critically assess the maturity of your business and most importantly the maturity of your IT department.
+- Before deployment, critically assess the maturity of your IT department.
 Some self-service concepts can be quite challenging for IT departments.
-It is essential to know beforehand that IT specialists understand what exactly is expected from them and how they are going to deliver it.
-This idea was shared by Isabelle Van Campenhoudt, managing partner at ShareQL, during her presentation at the Community Summit Europe earlier this month.
+IT specialists understand what exactly is expected from them and how they are going to deliver it.

-- Although the key idea behind self-service BI is autonomy of users, self-service “is not anarchy and it must be controlled,” said Isabelle.
-Monitoring and controlling is an essential part of the deployment process, as things can quickly get out of hand, if not carefully managed.
-Self-service does not mean managing data without the IT department, but rather freeing them from doing tasks, such as changing the colors and types of visuals and allowing them to focus on more complex data governance, security, and architecture processes.
+- Although the key idea behind self-service BI is autonomy of users, self-service is not anarchy and it must be controlled.
+Monitoring and controlling is an essential part of the deployment process.
+Things can quickly get out of hand, if not carefully managed.
+Self-service does not mean managing data without the IT department.
+Instead, it’s about freeing the IT departments from repetitive tasks.
+This way, the IT department could focus more on complex data governance, security, and architecture processes.

 - Cultivating data culture within an organization is a must.
-If there are users who are not familiar with BI, providing diverse trainings and creating a learning environment for everyone is a key.
-At the end of the day, if users do not feel comfortable using new software, even best tools will not be adopted.
+It’s important to provide diverse trainings and create a learning environment for everyone.
+Ultimately, if users do not feel comfortable using new software, even best tools will not be adopted.
 No training, no adoption.

-- To follow on the previous note, it is important to constantly provide support and develop “champions” and power-user culture within departments.
+- It is important to constantly provide support and develop power-user culture within departments.
 Analysts from functional department know their data best.
-That is why they should take the lead in building visualizations and data models, while IT staff can handle the back end and overall infrastructure.
-From there, one should identify power users within each business unit, who can then help to develop tools, models and visualizations that serve the needs of each department’s daily workflow.
+That is why they should take the lead in building visualizations and data models.
+Meanwhile, IT staff can handle the back end and overall infrastructure.
+From there, one should identify power users within each business unit.